...

 Ⓒ 一般社団法人新宮町おもてなし協会

 Although Toyotomi Hideyoshi united Japan, he wasn’t satisfied.
-So in 1592 and 1597, he sent troops to Korea, hoping to expand the territory of Japan.
+In 1592 and 1597, he sent troops to Korea, hoping to expand Japan’s territory.

 On the way to Nagoya Castle (名護屋城) in Saga Prefecture, he stopped by Ainoshima.
 It is said that Hideyoshi piled thousands of stones and prayed to the Thousand-arms Kannon statue for victory and safe sailing.

-At where Hideyoshi made the prayer, a shrine (Iwamiyamiya Shrine, 岩宮神社) was erected.
+At the place where Hideyoshi made the prayer, a shrine (Iwamiyamiya Shrine, 岩宮神社) was erected.

 Ⓒ 一般社団法人新宮町おもてなし協会